“TeamViewer Trial Version Expired” on Windows 10/11 (Fix)

 Computer\HKEY_LOCAL_MACHINE\SOFTWARE\WOW6432Node\TeamViewer

-Delete the TeamViewer registry folders located in these paths.Delete TeamViewer Registry
+Delete the “TeamViewer” folders in these paths.Delete TeamViewer Registry

 5. Restart your computer to complete the uninstallation process.

-6. Go to the TeamViewer website and select the “Download for free for personal use” option to download the free version of TeamViewer.
+6. Go to the TeamViewer website and select the “Download for free for personal use” option to get the free version of TeamViewer.

-It’s important to note that if you are using the Windows Server operating system on your computer, TeamViewer will be automatically classified as commercial use, even if it is for non-commercial and personal purposes.
-Therefore, in such cases, you may have to use the reset management form or purchase a license from TeamViewer to continue using the software.
+Also, if you are using Windows Server on your computer, TeamViewer will be automatically classified as commercial use, even if it is for non-commercial and personal purposes.
+In such cases, you may have to use the reset management form or purchase a license from TeamViewer to continue using the software.

 Nyau Wai Hoe